artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 # Motivation

-So far, we have been able to created a stylized version of an image using Neural style Transfer (see this [post](https://artanzand.github.io//neural-style-transfer/) for a walkthrough of that project).
+So far, we have been able to create a stylized version of an image using Neural style Transfer (see this [post](https://artanzand.github.io//neural-style-transfer/) for a walkthrough of that project).
 This model works perfect if the intention is to stylize the whole image and where the partial details of the original image do not matter.
-A simple use case of this is for stylizing a scenary image.
+A simple use case of this is for stylizing a scenery image.
 However, as shown in the example image below when human figures appear in a "content" image, the results of the generated stylized image are not satisfactory.
 To overcome this issue, our neural network pipeline needs to somehow learn where the people are in an image and cut them out.
 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/nst_problem.JPG?raw=True"></center>
 <caption><center>Failure in application of NST on images containing figures</center></caption>
 <br>